vanbako/henad/processors/amber/design/design.md

   - `PC`: program counter
 - Capability: `CR0..CR3` (128-bit + tag).
 Used by loads/stores and capability ops.

+SR vs CSR

+- `LR`, `SSP`, `PSTATE`, and `PC` are architected 48-bit SRs for fast µop access.
+- Kernel code observes/controls these via CSR mirrors at 0x000–0x009; user writes to these CSRs are ignored.

 ## Memory

 - Physical 48-bit addressing, BAU=24-bit.